sebfisch/java-fun/content/docs/parsers/tests.md

 Parsers can fail if there is insufficient input or if there is additional unrecognized input.
-The following test asserts that a parsers for letters cannot parse digits.
+The following test asserts that a parser for letters cannot parse digits.

 ```java
 @Test